harness/developer-hub/docs/platform/2_Delegates/advanced-installation/automate-delegate-installation.md

 Ensure that the delegate environment variables are set correctly.

 The delegate configuration file contains environment variables for account, organization, and project.
-The account variable is always set with your Harness account ID.
+The account variable is set to your Harness account ID.

 If your delegate is registered at the account level, the Organization and Project variables will be empty.
 If your delegate is registered at the Organization level, the Project variable will be empty.